7 Best Renters Insurance Companies in Iowa 2025

 Read a full Lemonade home insurance review.

-What Renters Insurance Discounts Are Available with Lemonade?
+Lemonade Renters Insurance Discounts

 • Safety device discount.
-Iowa law requires that all rental units be equipped with smoke detectors, so every renter can qualify for this discount.
+Iowa law requires that all rental units be equipped with smoke detectors so every renter can qualify for this discount.

 • Bundling discount.
 If you buy two or more policies with Lemonade, you can save with their bundling discount.